Two Algorithms for Orthogonal Nonnegative Matrix Factorization with Application to Clustering: Conclusion

 \section{Conclusion}

+In this paper, we have studied the ONMF problem and showed its equivalence with a weighted variant of spherical $k$-means (Theorem~\ref{Th1}).
+This led us to design a new EM-like algorithm for solving ONMF problems (Alg.~\ref{algomod}, EM-ONMF).
+We have also proposed an alternative approach based on an augmented Lagrangian method imposing orthogonality at each step while relaxing the nonnegativity constraint (Alg.~\ref{ONPMF}, ONP-MF).

+We then performed numerical experiments on some synthetic, text and image data sets.
+Note that Euclidean-based metric ONMF~\eqref{eq:JoNMF} is not particularly suited for document classification: First, the use of the Frobenius norm makes the implicit assumption that the noise is Gaussian, which is unrealistic for sparse data sets such as document data sets; see, e.g., the discussion in \cite{CK12}.
+Second, ONMF assumes that each document is on a single topic, which is in general not true (there exist more general generative models such as LDA assuming that documents are mixtures of several topics).
+Text data sets are nevertheless a worthy benchmark on which to compare the effectiveness of various Euclidean-metric ONMF algorithms.

-In this paper, we have studied the ONMF problem and showed its equivalence with a weighted variant of spherical $k$-means.
-This led us to design a new EM-like algorithm for solving ONMF problems (Alg.~\ref{EmOnmf}).
-We have also proposed an alternative approach based on an augmented Lagrangian method imposing orthogonality at each step while relaxing the nonnegativity constraint (Alg.~\ref{ONPMF}).
-We finally showed on some text and image datasets that these new techniques compare favorably with existing ONMF algorithms.
-Our ONP-MF algorithm is by far the most robust: it always gave very good results, the best in many cases, using only one initialization.
-In particular, a single (deterministic) run of ONP-MF worked better in all image experiments than the other algorithms, despite the fact that they were allowed to keep the best solution obtained from 30 different (random) initializations.
-Further work includes improving its computational efficiency, on which we are currently working using more sophisticated optimization techniques.
+The experiments indicate that our ONP-MF algorithm is by far the most robust among existing algorithms for solving the Euclidean ONMF problem~\eqref{eq:ONMF}: it always gave very good results, the best in many cases, using only one initialization.
+In particular, we observed for all image experiments that a single (deterministic) run of ONP-MF worked better than all the other tested algorithms, despite the fact that those were allowed to keep the best solution obtained from 30 different (random) initializations.
+Since initialization is known to be an important component in the design of successful NMF methods~\cite{Bou08SVD}, we believe that initializing the $V$ factor with the unaltered right singular vectors of the data matrix, which is allowed by the workings of ONP-MF but impossible with other ONMF methods, plays an instrumental role in the clustering performance of ONP-MF observed in numerical experiments.